While this technology makes it easier for you to be in charge of your health information, it may increase the possibility that it can be stolen.

 Visit the Cyberfit Spotlight and get more cyberfit today!

-Make Cyber Fitness a Part of Your Daily Routine
+Make Cyber Fitness a Part of Your and Your Famiy's Daily Routine

 Step 1: Track Your Health Information Security

 Are you storing health information in a fitness wearable or your mobile device?
 You need to protect it!

 - Configure your device to be more secure

 - Use a PIN or password on your device and set it to encrypt the internal storage and Secure Digital (SD) card

 - Limit exposure of your mobile phone number

 - Carefully consider what information you want stored on the device